 Throughout his work as a philosopher Deleuze is profoundly aware of anomalous tales, as with Thus Spoke Zarathustra, and with writers such as Kafka.
 His entrapment within Kantianism - in the sense of trying misguidedly to elaborate a philosophy of syntheses that would that would overcome Kantianism from within - finally comes to an end in writing A Thousand Plateaus (as he says himself in the intro to the Italian edition), but the constructivism of A Thousand Plateaus does not reach a full delineation of the outsight that philosophy is the creation of concepts: in What is Philosophy? he draws everyone into a kind of very high belvedere, and his previous tendency for a kind of 'micro-structuralism' of the concept, and a 'macro-structruralism' of institutionalised forms of engagement means he is set up to create a deceptive position from which inevitably - partly because of A Thousand Plateaus - you will eventually see the creation of concepts of the contemporary anthropology milieu from the central zones of the Americas, and also the concepts that were created in China for Tao Te Ching.
 Shortly before his death Deleuze characterised his work as timorous.
 He leaves it to the reader to encounter exteriority from the viewing-point.

 1970s and 1980s fiction was drawing quite substantially on anthropology for describing or pointing toward the line of flight, and in the case of Le Guin there was both anthropology and the Sayan philosophy of Tao Te Ching.
 And overall there was a tendency for the new anomalous tales to be about departures across a threshold, and domains of fundamental alterity alongside ordinary reality, but in a way where the 'imaginary' of Shakespeare has to a great extent been left behind (at the same time, in relation to tragedy Shakespeare remained fundamentally contemporary and without equal, and plays like The Tempest and A Midsummer Night's Dream continued having an impact - it was just that the way of arriving at the line of flight had been changed for writers of tales).
 There were many different modes in effect here - the domain of anthropology was only one main aspect of what was finding expression.
-The alterity could be a whole world, as in Woman on the Edge of Time, or A Tale of Wessex, or it could be a threshold you look toward without getting much of a view (The Ones who Walk Away from Omelas, Memoirs of a Survivor, the end of the Neuromancer trilogy).
-And in terms of diversity it is worth pointing out that both points where a tale appears momentarily in A Thousand Plateaus are instances of a departure across a threhold, beyond which the world is fundamentally different, and that the first has a sci fi aspect that borders on Lovecraft, and the second also has a sci fi quality but in a mode that is reminiscent of Kafka.
+The alterity could be a whole world, as in Woman on the Edge of Time, or A Dream of Wessex, or it could be a threshold you look toward without getting much of a view (The Ones who Walk Away from Omelas, Memoirs of a Survivor, the end of the Neuromancer trilogy).
+And in terms of diversity it is worth pointing out that both points where a tale appears momentarily in A Thousand Plateaus are instances of a departure across a threshold, beyond which the world is fundamentally different, and that the first has a sci fi aspect that borders on Lovecraft, and the second also has a sci fi quality but in a mode that is reminiscent of Kafka.

 The aspects of these stories together are a fourth flagging up of anomalous tales.